ardimr/SRIN-take-home-assignment/docs/documentation.md

   2. **Run `minikube tunnel`**

-      Before applying the service, it is required to run `minikube tunnel` command so that the service can be provided with an external IP.
-It’s required because `minikube` runs on a VM, which can’t be accessed directly using the `minikube IP`.
+      Before applying the service, it is required to run `minikube tunnel` command.
+The `minikube tunnel` command is used to expose a service running within the `Minikube` environment to the host machine.
+Minikube, basically creates a a created virtual machine to host the cluster.
+Services running inside the virtual machine are not directly accessible from the host machine.
+The `minikub tunnel` command creates a network route that allow traffic from the host machine to reach the services running inside the Minikube envirnment.

       ```bash
       minikube tunnel
       ```